 Cities also vary in terms of their governance structures.
-Some cities-such as Louisville-are embined city and county governments string on the same geographic footprint.
-Others-this Charlotte-Mecklenburg County-are consolidated in some areas and not in others, with the city serving one geography and the county serving another.
-Some cities geography and the county serving another.
-Some cities are city in the city serving one geography and the county serving another.
-Some cities are consolidated in the city serving and the county serving another.
-Some cities deportment serves the cities Las Vegas metropolitan region.
+Some cities - such as Louisville - are combined city and county governments sitting on the same geographic footprint.
+Others - like Charlotte-Mecklenburg County - are consolidated in some areas and not in others, with the city serving one geography and the county serving another.
+Some cities provide a set of municipal services locally and some regionally: Las Vegas looks like a city in every way except that its police department serves the entire Las Vegas metropolitan region.

-The challenge for this study has been to identify these differences among cities and to minimize - to the extent possible - the impact they might have when comparing their operating comomics.
-This has been accomplished in twn
+The challenge for this study has been to identify these differences among cities and to minimize - to the extent possible - the impact they might have when comparing their operating economics.
+This has been accomplished in two

-- 1. Efficiency comparisons are based on core lucal government services only?
-Since there is some variation in the services that cities are chartered to provide, it is important to exclude house that are not (houre or less) universally shared.
+- 1. Efficiency comparisons are based on core local government services only.
+Since there is some variation in the services that cities are chartered to provide, it is important to exclude hose that are not (more or less) universally shared.
 Of the 58 spending categories surveyed, 40 were included in the efficiency index.
-These categories constitute 79% of the until spending captured in the study. - 2.
+These categories constitute 79% of the total spending captured in the study. - 2.
 Budget data is analyzed using the appropriate baseline metrics.
-In Las Vegas, for example, the clip's per capita spending on police services is calculated based on the population of the metro region that the department serves.
+In Las Vegas, for example, the city's per capita spending on police services is calculated based on the population of the metro region that the department serves.
 The city population is employed for the balance of the city's services.